 6. Initiate a process of reviewing policies and practices of the school system in order to achieve to the greatest extent possible the objectives of this statement.

 The Committee's policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business.
 No person shall be excluded from or discriminated against in admission to a public school of any town or in obtaining the advantages, privileges, and courses of study of such public school on account of race, color, sex, gender identity, religion, national origin, sexual orientation or disability.
-If someone has a complaint or feels that they have been discriminated against because of their race, color, sex, gender identity, religion, national origin, sexual orientation or disability, their complaint should be registered with the Title IX compliance officer.
+If someone has a complaint or feels that they have been discriminated against because of their race, color, sex, gender identity, religion, national origin, sexual orientation or disability, pregnancy and pregnancy related condition, their complaint should be registered with the Title IX compliance officer.

 Complaints of Discrimination/Harassment should be directed to the following: